 - Monthly dividend payouts

-While all investments involve risk, including the potential loss of principal, this strategy may appeal to income-focused investors seeking to diversify beyond equities and traditional fixed income, with lower correlation to public market swings.
+While all investments involve risk, including the potential loss of principal, this strategy may appeal to income-focused investors seeking to diversify beyond equities and traditional fixed income, with a lower correlation to public-market swings.

 Conclusion: a steady hand amid market shifts

-As investors reassess their portfolios in 2025, many are opting for private real estate credit as a means to generate consistent income while mitigating risk.
+As investors reassess their portfolios in 2026, many are opting for private real estate credit to generate consistent income while mitigating risk.
 Whether as a complement to traditional real estate equity investments or as a standalone income strategy, the asset class can offer a blend of security, stability, and income potential that resonates in today’s economic environment.

-For investors interested in private credit, the Arrived Private Credit Fund provides a streamlined way to gain exposure—featuring low investment minimums, regular reporting, and a passive approach tailored for today’s investors.
+For investors interested in private credit, the Arrived Real Estate Income Fund offers a simple way to get exposure with low minimums, regular reporting, and a passive investment experience designed for modern investors.